fluxcd/terraform-provider-flux/docs/data-sources/sync.md

 page_title: "flux_sync Data Source - terraform-provider-flux"
 subcategory: ""
 description: |-
-  flux_sync can be used to get sync manifests for Flux.
+  flux_sync can be used to generate manifests for reconciling the specified repository path on the cluster.
 ---

 # Data Source `flux_sync`

-`flux_sync` can be used to get sync manifests for Flux.
+`flux_sync` can be used to generate manifests for reconciling the specified repository path on the cluster.

 ## Example Usage